puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 Since `follow-links` is set to true, `image-link` will now be served, and can be accessed by visiting `"http://localhost:8080/assets/image-link"`.

+### `gzip-enable`

+Optional.
+This controls whether or not the webserver could compress the response body for any request using Gzip encoding.
+A value of `false` would prevent the server from using Gzip encoding the response body for all requests.
+If this option is not specified or is specified with a value of `true`, the webserver "could" Gzip encode the response body.

+Note that in order for Gzip encoding to be used, a client would also need to include in the request an "Accept-Encoding" HTTP header containing the value "gzip".
+The webserver also may use other heuristics to avoid Gzip encoding the response body independent of the configuration of this setting.
+For example, the webserver may skip compression for a sufficiently small response body.

 ## Configuring multiple webservers on isolated ports

 It is possible to configure multiple webservers on isolated ports within a single Jetty9